Is BGS 9.5 the Same as a PSA 10

 A BGS 9.5 is not the same as a PSA 10.
-While the conditions of the cards graded as such might be similar or even identical, there is a large and obvious difference in value between the two grades.
+While the conditions of the cards graded as such might be similar or even identical, there is a large difference in value between the two grades.
+Of course, each card and situation is different, but in a general sense, the value of a PSA 10 is greater than that of a BGS 9.5.

-Another argument for the difference between the two grades could be based on the grading scales of the two companies.
-If a PSA 10 is the absolute best grade a card can receive from PSA but a BGS 9.5 is one step below the best grade a card can receive from BGS, then it’s tough to say the cards are equal.
+All that said, another argument for the difference between the two grades could stem from the root of the PSA vs. BGS argument—the grading scales of the two companies.
+If a PSA 10 is the absolute best grade a card can receive from PSA but a BGS grading scale has a 9.5 one step below the best grade a card can receive from BGS, then it’s tough to say the cards are equal.

 One counter point here is the fact that both a PSA 10 and BGS 9.5 are referred to as gem mint.
 Another counter point could be the fact that a BGS 10 might be more valuable than a PSA 10, and thus if you had to compare PSA and BGS grades, then a PSA 10 and BGS 9.5 would be the closest.